zvakanaka/rpi-oled/README.md

 A collection of NodeJS command line tools and libraries for I2C based SSD1306 compatible monochrome OLED screens.
 The main difference of this library compared to other forks is the added command line tools.
 Additionally the display performance was increased.

 ## Installation
+These instructions assume you install on Raspberry Pi, the software should however work on most platforms.

 ### Software
-If you haven't already, install [NodeJS](http://nodejs.org/).
+Install NodeJS

+`curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`

+`sudo apt install -y nodejs`

+Install the needed native i2c libraries

+`sudo apt-get install i2c-tools libi2c-dev`

+Enable i2c on your Raspberry Pi, the easiest way is using the raspi-config tool

+`sudo raspi-config`

 Then install the software using:

 `sudo npm install -g rpi-oled`

 ### Hardware
-Hook up your I2C compatible OLED display to the Raspberry Pi SDL and SCL pins as well as 3.3V power and ground.
+Hook up your I2C compatible OLED display to the Raspberry Pi SDL and SCL pins as well as 3.3V and ground.

 ### Test the software
 Run the following command: